 - Iowa Department of Natural Resources: News Releases – Information about the “living fossils” that still exist in Iowa today.

 - Iowa Geological Survey: Dinosaurs in Iowa – An article about the evidence of dinosaur life in Iowa.

 - Iowa Department of Natural Resources: News Releases – Information on 11 extinct animals that once called Iowa home.

 Glaciers covered Iowa for the last time about 11,500 years ago.

-- Iowa Department of Natural Resources: Landform Regions of Iowa – The glacial history and topography of each landform affect the type and distribution of current wildlife habitats and agricultural land use.
+- Iowa Department of Natural Resources: Landform Regions of Iowa – Scroll down to this section, the glacial history and topography of each landform affect the type and distribution of current wildlife habitats and agricultural land use.

 - Iowa’s Nature Series – Landforms and Geology – Iowa’s geological past is a fascinating story that can be told through careful inspection of the land beneath our feet — explores the long-view history of Iowa’s landscapes and explains how the hills and valleys we call home were formed over millennia.
 Companion Geological Places to Visit!

 Early Euro-American Explorers